riplaboratory/Kanaloa/PrimerDocuments/wifiSpectrumRegulations/readme.md

  - _U-NII-2C (extended)_: 5.47 GHz to 5.730 GHz (channel 96 to channel 144)
  - _U-NII-3 (upper)_: 5.650 GHz to 5.835 GHz (channel 138 to channel 165)

-While there can be some abiguity regarding these generalized bands, they are important to know, because the band (and subsequently, channel) you're transmitting on significantly affects your legal EIRP.
-This screenshot taken from [scc-ares-races.org](scc-ares-races.org)
+While there can be some abiguity regarding these generalized bands (see this [Wikipedia link](https://en.wikipedia.org/wiki/List_of_WLAN_channels) if you're interested in a detailed breakdown), they are important to know, because the band (and subsequently, channel) you're transmitting on significantly affects your legal EIRP.
+This screenshot taken from [scc-ares-races.org](scc-ares-races.org) describes the allowed antenna gain and maximum transmitter power for each band.
 ![screenshot](https://github.com/riplaboratory/Kanaloa/blob/master/PrimerDocuments/wifiSpectrumRegulations/fccPart15PowerLimitsForWifi.PNG)

 ## Regarding range